Retired professional footballer

 Fabrice played internationally for England at every youth-level.
 He captained England's Under-19s and went on to make 33 appearances for England's Under-21s.

-Unable to play football again, Fabrice has paved a career in the media and graduated with a BA in Sports Journalism from Staffordshire University in 2015.
-He has worked as a pundit for BBC, Sky, ITV and talkSPORT and has recently his UEFA A license.
+Unable to play football again, Fabrice has paved a career in the media and graduating from Staffordshire University in 2015 with a BA Honours degree in Sports Journalism.
+He has worked as a pundit for BBC, Sky, ITV and talkSPORT and has recently completed his UEFA A license.

 Having worked with the Academy Team at Liverpool Football Club and Birmingham City, Fabrice has now taken up a Under-16s coaching role at League One club Rochdale.